au-research/hesanda-metadata-profile/docs/source/guidance/index.rst

 and so on.
 DataCite provides `information on best practice for landing pages <https://support.datacite.org/docs/landing-pages>`_.
 A landing page should be hosted on your own systems, such as in a data repository or on a website.

+For each landing page link, a full stop (.) will need to be included in the url, or www.
+For example, the link to the landing page cannot be https://trog.com.au//landingpage .
+Instead, it must to be https://www.trog.com.au/landingpage

 Metadata format - XML or JSON
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~